This page offers advice on how and when to travel to Suan Mokkh.

 The diagram shows how the number of participants varies through the year.

 For most of the participants, a retreat at the International Dharma Hermitage is their first contact with meditation.
-However there is a more or less constant percentage (about 9%) of "old friends" (participants who have done at least three retreats at the International Dharma Hermitage) supporting the newcomers.
+However there are usually a few "old friends" (participants who have done at least three retreats at the International Dharma Hermitage) supporting the newcomers.